Women in the Digital Era: Professor Alina Sorgner

 Born in Russia, Dr. Alina Sorgner is Assistant Professor of Applied Data Analytics in the Department of Business Administration at John Cabot University.
 She received her doctoral degree in Economics from the Friedrich Schiller University of Jena, Germany.
 Her research work in the field of entrepreneurship, regional studies, and digitalization has been published in peer-reviewed journals and discussed in newspapers including Süddeutsche Zeitung, Frankfurter Allgemeine, and La Nación.

 How did you become interested in mathematical economics and entrepreneurship?

-I chose to study mathematical economics thanks to my home country’s support for the study of STEM (Sciences, Technology, Engineering, Mathematics).
+My home country greatly encourages women to study STEM subjects (Sciences, Technology, Engineering, Mathematics) and this led me to decide to study mathematical economics.
 Only later, while in Germany for my doctoral studies, I realized that this was not a “typical” career choice for a young woman, especially in Western Europe.
 It is interesting to note that the lower participation of women in STEM fields has been identified as one of the key factors of gender economic inequality.

 I became interested in entrepreneurship during my doctoral studies at the Friedrich Schiller University of Jena, where I was involved in a multidisciplinary project dedicated to the study of social developments in Germany after the breakdown of the Berlin Wall in 1989.
 Entrepreneurship was regarded as one of the main drivers of development and growth of the economy of post-socialist East Germany.
 But it was not clear who those people were who took up the challenge of setting up their own business ventures after decades spent in an entrepreneurship-hostile environment, without access to entrepreneurial education and role models of entrepreneurship!
 Together with my colleagues, I studied this phenomenon taking into account insights from psychology and economics.